Wednesday, 16 October 2019

 BHINDI SHORSHE

-I do it on a regular basis, I mean this kinds of Bengali vegetarian dishes, this particular photo feature was done last month.
+I do it on regular basis, I mean this kind of Bengali vegetarian dishes, this particular photo feature was done last month.
 If today I do not share a pure Bengali recipe, then when?
 Two Bengal Kings reached soaring heights in their respective fields.
-I am too small to talk about them but I can always pay my tribute to the stalwarts here in this space.
-I find it very difficult to proceed with a blog post if the son is at home, the living room is barred from the beautiful morning sun ray and I am unable to take the noise that a television set imparts.
+I am too small to talk about them but I can always pay my tribute to stalwarts here in this space.
+I find it difficult to proceed with a blog post if son is at home, the living room is barred from beautiful morning sunlight, I am unable to take noise that a television set imparts.
 It is not that he does not understand his mumma's needs, causing me irritation is a game he loves playing with me since childhood.
 My friends would always say he behaves normal in my absence.
-His indulgent father sees no fault in him ever and keeps on saying this is his way of expressing his love for me.
-I give in, I was not destined to live with normal humans.... all the trouble started with the husband's mother, then the husband, thereafter his son.
-However, the husband did change a bit when he came in touch with this girl, else it would have been impossible to spend over two decades with him.
-So, this husband and son do enjoy certain Bengali vegetarian dishes that I love too much like anything with "mocha, echor, dhyarosh, aloo, palong".... you see my men can have any vegetable if you prepare a "kofta, chop, porota" with them, but my ego, my love for our island or Bengal will not let me do that at least today.... let us have a vegetarian meal with rice, dal and BHINDI SHORSHE, a medley of spicy chilli+mustard paste and okra / dhyarosh / bhindi / lady's finger.... in whichever name you call it.... this home loves even boiled.
-Have it boiled every night to avoid constipation.
+His indulgent father sees no fault in him ever, keeps on saying this is his way of expressing his love for me.
+I give in, I was not destined to live with normal humans.... all trouble started with the husband's mother, then husband, thereafter son.
+However, husband did change a bit when he came in touch with this girl, else it would have been impossible to spend over two decades with him.
+So, this husband and son do enjoy certain Bengali vegetarian dishes that I love too much like anything with "mocha, echor, dhyarosh, aloo, few more".... you see my men can have any vegetable if you prepare a "kofta, chop, porota" with them, but my ego, my love for our island or Bengal will not let me do that at least today.... let us have a vegetarian meal with rice, dal and BHINDI SHORSHE, a medley of spicy chilli+mustard paste and okra / dhyarosh / bhindi / lady's finger.... in whichever name you call it.... this home loves even boiled.
+Have it boiled to avoid constipation.

-Be it the economist, recent nobel laureate Mr. Banerjee or the Bengal Tiger Cricketer Ganguly da, I feel too proud as a Bengali.
-Ganguly da hopefully eats BHINDI SHORSHE without adding mixed nuts to it at all times[given he belongs to a business tycoon family].
+Be it the economist, recent nobel laureate Mr. Banerjee or the Bengal Tiger Cricketer Ganguly da, I feel happy as Bengali.
+Ganguly da hopefully eats BHINDI SHORSHE.
 What is Mr.Banerjee's diet like?
-I feel sorry that I do not have anything for "Myam Boudi" today, my friends should get something for her.
+His former girl had been a Bengali too!
+Breakages causes specially loss of kids, then who can deny fate.
+I feel sorry I do not have anything for "Myam Boudi" today, my friends should get something for her.
 Equally talented that she is, without her inspiration things may not have fallen in place.
 About Ganguly.... the Bengal Tiger, I liked him first when he defied his established family to marry Dona .... he was a budding cricketer then, when he shifted his daughter to Loreto House from The Heritage, when he acted a rebel at the gentleman's ground "Lords".... though I do not support shedding clothes in public.
-He is such a firm persona, worshipped cricket so much so that no one played dirty politics with him in his hay days, if I am not wrong.
-Like him, I also literally begged at the doors of Don Bosco & St. James for the son's admission after spending 65,000 rupees in a new age school back in 2005.
-I rever "aaitijyo" or the "dashotto" traits remained inside?
+He worshipped cricket that's true.
+Like him, I too begged at doors of Don Bosco, St. James for son's admission after spending 65,000 rupees in a new age school back in 2005.
+I rever "aaitijyo", did "dashotto" traits remain inside?
 Whatever, I enjoy both "pastries & ginger cookies" and "murki o doi" with my tea, the latter way more or say depending on my mood.

-I cannot retire today without paying my tribute to the "writer clan" who at all times will be revered by me for satisfying my literary cravings, the music clan of Bengal or of elsewhere who traverse the world heavily gifted with the blessings of the goddess of art & literature, the man of this house would get upset if I do not applause Mr.A.R. at regular intervals, he is such a gentleman.
+I cannot retire today without paying my tribute to "writer clan" who at all times will be revered by me for satisfying my literary cravings, music clan of Bengal,of elsewhere who traverse world heavily gifted with blessings of goddess of art & literature, man of this house would get upset if I do not applause Mr.A.R. at regular intervals, he is such a gentleman.
 What else?
-I have to go out to repair the son's glasses.
-Life is not a glass walled green house, thought of shampooing my hair and now the son hands over his cracked nose guard .... excuse my horrifying language skills.
-Let us proceed with the easy, Bengali vegetarian recipe with details of how to keep the colour of the okra in tact even after cooking.
+I have to go out to repair son's glasses.
+Life is not glass walled green house, thought of shampooing my hair, son hands over his cracked nose guard .... excuse my horrifying language skills.
+Let us proceed with easy, Bengali vegetarian recipe with details of how to keep colour of the okra in tact even after cooking.

 INGREDIENTS :